realityforge/chef-glassfish/README.md

 - admin_port: The port on which the web management console is bound.
 Defaults to <code>4848</code>.
 - system_user: The user that the domain executes as.
 Defaults to `node['glassfish']['user']` if unset.
 Defaults to <code>nil</code>.
 - system_group: The group that the domain executes as.
 Defaults to `node['glassfish']['group']` if unset.
 Defaults to <code>nil</code>.

+## glassfish_instance

+Creates a GlassFish server instance in the domain configuration.

+### Actions

+- create: Create the instance and start it..
+Default action.
+- delete: Stop the instance if running and remove it from the config.

+### Attribute Parameters

+- instance_name:
+- node_name:
+- config_name:
+- lbenabled:
+- portbase:
+- checkports:
+- systemproperties:  Defaults to <code>{}</code>.
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

+### Examples

+    # Create a standalone Glassfish instance
+    glassfish_instance "Myserver" do
+      node_name 'localhost-domain1'
+      lbenabled false
+    end

 ## glassfish_javamail_resource